seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 **Summary.** Predictive processing and active inference cast perception and action as inference: agents minimize prediction error (or maximize model evidence) through action and belief updating [14], [15], [22].
 Hierarchical priors determine what the system expects, and precision weighting governs which errors prompt updates.

-**ConsciOS Mapping.** The Resonance Engine's coherence metric (C) parallels model evidence and the selection rule (maximize a*E[U] + b*C − g*Cost) reframes selection as evidence-weighted policy choice.
+**ConsciOS Mapping.** The Resonance Engine's coherence metric ($C$) parallels model evidence and the selection rule (maximize $a\,\mathbb{E}[U] + b\,C - g\,\mathrm{Cost}$) reframes selection as evidence-weighted policy choice.
 The Meta-Self corresponds to long-timescale priors; Super-Self performs evidence accumulation and selection.
 Quality Control dynamics directly correspond to precision-weighted prediction error updates: holding a new frame increases exposure of misalignments that drive belief revision.

-**Model status.** Strong formal alignment — many ConsciOS mechanisms align with active inference; selection weighting (a, b tuning) and FREQ as time-integrated evidence are integrative hypotheses that can be formalized and tested.
+**Model status.** Strong formal alignment — many ConsciOS mechanisms align with active inference; selection weighting ($a$, $b$ tuning) and FREQ as time-integrated evidence are integrative hypotheses that can be formalized and tested.

 **Measurement & Tests:** implement coherence as model evidence or KLD; compare selection by evidence vs utility in simulated agents; use active-inference benchmarks to evaluate frame holding, belief revision timing, and quality-control signatures.